 The traditional jewelry industry has been disrupted by the introduction of lab grown diamonds and gemstones.
 It has resulted in millions of dollars spent on ad campaigns to convince the public that natural stones are superior to lab grown, but the lab grown space has persisted in already taking up 8% of the retail diamond market (and it's not slowing down either).
 So what's the truth, which is superior?

 Lab grown diamonds are as real as diamonds mined from the earth.
 Lab grown diamonds are identical to earth mined diamonds in every way, except that they are grown in a lab.
 They have the same chemical, physical, and optical properties as mined diamonds and exhibit the same fire, scintillation, and sparkle.
-Lab grown diamonds are more cost effective, which is great for consumers, but they don't carry the same resale value as a naturally mined diamond.
+I often compare lab grown diamonds to ice in your freezer versus ice on a glacier.
+The glacier has more history, and maybe more dirt and debris, while the ice in your freezer is more perfect and consistent, but not particularly unique.
+Both are still ice!

 All Natural Diamonds are Blood Diamonds.